danielpodrazka/editor-mcp/README.md

 ## Known Issues

+This issue should be fixed now but in case it still happens I leave the solution here:

 Sometimes when `overwrite` tool is used, the Claude Desktop stops working and a message about temporary disruption is displayed.
 I reported this to Claude.
 If you come across this error, you can restart Claude Desktop and try again.
 Try making a small change first, if it works, it's more likely the tool will continue working in the active chat.
 The message that is displayed when this happens:
 ```